 1. Platforms built for a different regulatory era

-While the term “Electronic Logging Device” has been used for decades, the ELD mandate assigned very specific technical specifications to the term.
-What were formerly called ELDs are actually AOBRDs or EOBRs.
+While the term “electronic logging device” has been used for decades, the ELD mandate assigned very specific technical specifications to the term.
+What was formerly called an ELD is actually an AOBRD or EOBR.

 The AOBRD and EOBR compliance requirements were less advanced than the requirements of the ELD mandate.
 Adding the extra functionality is a significant engineering challenge, one that some have struggled with.